RavenCutie21/Voice-Changer-Settings/README.md

 # An Asshole's guide to W-Okada's RealTimeVoiceChangerClient and it's Settings
-Read this if you DO NOT trust me : https://docs.google.com/document/d/11eofqJXiHiVsLt_JjCwHROt_0OSryPFb1toyDBuLoXc/edit it is a different guide made my someone else.
+Read this if you DO NOT trust me : https://docs.google.com/document/d/11eofqJXiHiVsLt_JjCwHROt_0OSryPFb1toyDBuLoXc/edit it is a different guide made my someone else, but it ALSO covers the installation and what version to pick.

 This is not a one stop shop just my recommendations for what YOU the person reading this should use, depending on your hardware.
 But FIRST let's get some stuff out of the way